 Levels 4 and 5: Higher apprenticeships

 Who they’re for: Professionals seeking specialised skills and career advancement within their field.
-Higher apprenticeships combine high-level academic study with practical work experience.
-Apprentices develop specialised technical skills that enable career progression to advanced professional levels.
-Some programs include additional qualifications such as Higher National Diplomas.
+Higher apprenticeships combine high-level academic study with practical work experience, and apprentices can develop specialised technical skills that enable career progression to advanced professional levels.
+Some programmes include additional qualifications such as higher national diplomas.

 Assessment methods become more sophisticated at this level, incorporating research projects and comprehensive practical evaluations that demonstrate real-world application of learning.